flatland-association/flatland-book/getting-started/first-submission.md

 #### Push a tag

-You first need to add an SSH key to your GitLab account by following [these instructions](https://docs.gitlab.com/ee/ssh/README.html#adding-an-ssh-key-to-your-gitlab-account).
+You first need to add an SSH key to your GitLab account by following [these instructions](https://docs.gitlab.com/ee/ssh/README.html#adding-an-ssh-key-to-your-gitlab-account) (replacing references of `gitlab.com` with `gitlab.aicrowd.com`).
 If you do not have SSH Keys, you will first need to [generate a pair](https://docs.gitlab.com/ee/ssh/README.html#generating-a-new-ssh-key-pair).

 You can then create a submission by **pushing a tag** to your repository.